RatserX/minecraft-handicraft/README.md

 # handicraft

-> A tool to automate the setup of Minecraft launchers, loaders and mods
+> A Minecraft tool to automate the installation of launchers.
+It also allows the installation of addons through a valid CurseForge Custom Profile.

 [![python-39-blue](https://img.shields.io/badge/python-v3.9-blue)](https://www.python.org/) [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg)](https://www.buymeacoffee.com/Ratser)

-Tired of having to manually deal with the setup of all the necessary stuff to join your friend's Minecraft server?
-Not anymore!

-Customize which components to download and install.
-Define which type of launcher to setup and use.
-Also, through a CurseForge Minecraft Instance configuration file you can select which loaders or mods to use.
+Manually dealing with launchers and addons is a problem of the past.

+Customize which launcher to download and install.
+Define a profile and let it automatically handle the setup of all the necessary addons you need for that specific server.
 Forge?
 Fabric?
 No problem!

- Share your configuration files with your friends so you can all get the same components!

 ![Handicraft](https://raw.githubusercontent.com/RatserX/ratserx.github.io/master/public/images/minecraft-instance-analyzer.gif)